-This month, we are talking to filmmaker Dedra Stevenson, who in addition to being a successful fiction writer, is also getting into film.
+We are talking to filmmaker Dedra Stevenson, who in addition to being a successful fiction writer, is also into films.
 Dedra teaches New Media at Zayed University (ZU) in Dubai, and she is also the Co-Chairwoman of WIFT, UAE.
 Dedra’s latest film project is Lemonade, the name is taken from the saying, “When life hands you lemons, make lemonade.”
 In other words, there is always a good side to everything, even if at first it is not immediately apparent.

 Michelle: Dedra, I know your interest is in fiction/fantasy, and fiction based from a true story.
 But let’s discuss the non-fiction side.
 Lemonade, your most recent project, is a short documentary about adult autism.
 You know about this topic firsthand, as you are the mother of an autistic adult.
 How did this project come about?

 Dedra: It came about because we were faced with the challenge of managing our adult autistic son when he was dismissed from his special needs school for being too old to attend anymore.
 Basically, there were no programs for adults with Autism that would suit Ibrahim, and the choices are too few in UAE anyway.
 There are some centers that accept adults with Autism, but they are either insanely expensive or glorified babysitting services that are mostly ineffective at teaching real life skills or providing one on one instruction.

 I wanted everyone to see how we have taken an innovative approach to Ibrahim’s continued education and empowerment, to give other families who are in our situation, a little bit of hope and the belief that they can do something about their adult son or daughter right now, without waiting for “someone [i.e. the government] to do something”.